tonk-labs/schola-notes/content/BLS Threshold.md

 Threshold cryptography allows a group of parties to jointly perform cryptographic operations such that only a subset (threshold) of the parties is required to collaborate, enhancing both security and availability.
 The Boneh-Lynn-Shacham (BLS) signature scheme is particularly well-suited for threshold implementations due to its simplicity and the properties of pairing-based cryptography.

 ## Overview
 A cryptographic algorithm that enables short signatures and efficient aggregation of signatures.
-Base on [[1726579238-bilinear-pairings|bilinear pairings]] over [[1726567251-elliptic-curves|elliptic curves]].
+Base on [[bilinear pairings]] over [[elliptic curves]].

 Key Features:
 - *Short Signatures* — signatures are elements of an elliptic curve group, resulting in compact representations